SaraLittleSquirrel/Portfolio_activity/README.md

 - **Chapter 02**
   - **Portfolio Activities:** Solutions and documentation for portfolio assignments in Chapter 02.

-(Continue this structure for each chapter in the course.)
+(and so on for each chapter in the course.)

 ## Getting Started
 To consult this repository for reference: